ROCm/AMDMIGraphX/doc/src/overview.rst

 Building a program
 ------------------

-A program consists of a set of instructions to be executed when calling :cpp:any:`eval <migraph::program::eval>`.
-Each instruction has an associated :cpp:class:`operation <migraph::operation>` which represents the computation to be performed by the instruction.
+A program consists of a set of instructions to be executed when calling `eval <migraph::program::eval>`.
+Each instruction has an associated `operation <migraph::operation>` which represents the computation to be performed by the instruction.

 We can start by building a simple program to add two numbers together::